-“One of the best exercises for cancer rehabilitation is yoga,” says Amy Hane, BSN, RN, with the Beaufort Memorial Breast Health Center.
+“One of the best exercises for cancer rehabilitation is yoga,” says Dr. Eric Turner, a board-certified, fellowship-trained medical oncologist with Beaufort Memorial Oncology Specialists.
 “Studies show the effect of yoga on cancer patients can be significant, and when used alongside medical treatments, yoga can help decrease some symptoms of cancer and cancer treatment, while also helping patients deal with what can be a very stressful diagnosis.”

 Read More: Exercise Offers Help to Cancer Patients